 Hobbes: (stares wordlessly)

-Calvin: This is changing the subject, but have you ever noticed that somebody can be completely looney and not even be aware of it?
+Calvin: This is changing the subject, but have you ever noticed how somebody can say something totally loony and not even be aware of it?
 What are you supposed to do, just let it slide?

 Hobbes: Sometimes if you let him, he'll top himself.